CatBackmanCasino/MS1-ericbackman-plantaway/README.md

 - __The Purchase Form__

-  - This is where the customer can order each product.
-The form is brilliantly put together ensuring all the correct info is acquired. all fields except from the last to product rows are required.
-This is because if the client only wants to order let’s say one pSphear they won’t have to fill out the fields for those who wants to order one of each or ten of each.
+  - This is where the customer can buy our products.
+The form is well put together ensuring all the correct info is acquired. all fields except from the last to product rows are required.
+This is because if the client only wants to order let’s say one pSphear they won’t have to fill out the fields that come after.
 There is also a terms and conditions page linked but it contains nothing more than a short text and an animated hammer.
+An legally binding document could easily be imported here.

 ![Purchase Form](assets/images/readme-images/purchase-form.png)
 ![Terms](assets/images/readme-images/terms.png)